Market Participants Are Cautiously Monitoring the Euro's Upside Potential Against the U.S. Dollar

 - Remarks by ECB President Lagarde

-European currencies rose against the U.S. dollar, even though Germany’s December industrial production, released on the 6th, deteriorated year-on-year from 0.8% in the previous month to -0.6%.The EUR/USD pair rose from 1.1765 to 1.1826.
-Prices turned upward while finding support at the 20-period moving average (MA) on the hourly chart.
-On the 4-hour chart, the 200-period simple moving average (SMA) is acting as a support line, forming a double bottom.
+European currencies saw the euro rise against the U.S. dollar, despite the fact that Germany’s December industrial production figures, released on the 6th, deteriorated year-over-year from 0.8% in the previous month to -0.6%.The EUR/USD pair rose from 1.1765 to 1.1826.
+Prices moved higher while finding support at the 20-period moving average (MA) on the hourly chart.
+On the 4-hour chart, the 200-period simple moving average (SMA) is acting as a support level, and a double bottom is forming.
 On the daily chart, the pair is searching for direction just below the 20-period MA.

-Today’s economic indicators include Japan’s Monthly Labor Survey at 8:30 a.m., Japan’s Balance of Payments at 8:50 a.m.,the Japan Economic Watchers Survey at 14:00, remarks by German Bundesbank President Nagel and ECB President Lagarde at 25:00, remarks by U.S. Federal Reserve Governor Waller at 27:30, remarks by Bank of England MPC member Mann at 28:30, and remarks by Atlanta Fed President Bostic at 29:15.We will closely monitor the upside potential of the euro, which has risen against the US dollar.
+Today’s economic indicators include Japan’s Monthly Labor Survey at 8:30, Japan’s Balance of Payments at 8:50, Japan’s Economic Watchers Survey at 14:00, and at 25:00, Germany’sremarks by German Bundesbank President Nagel and remarks by ECB President Lagarde, at 27:30 remarks by U.S. Federal Reserve Governor Waller, at 28:30 remarks by U.K. MPC Member Mann, and at 29:15 remarks by U.S. Atlanta Fed President Bostic.We will carefully monitor the upside potential of the euro, which has risen against the U.S. dollar.